AndrewAlbizati/weather-bot/README.md

 # Weather Bot
 This Discord bot is designed to return weather data from OpenWeatherMap for a provided location.
+This bot runs on Python 3.10.0

 ## Setup
 First, go to [the Discord developers page](https://discord.com/developers/docs/intro) and create an application, then register a bot.